15 Best Things To Do in Chanthaburi: A Local’s Guide

 Our Connection to Chanthaburi

-We’ve partied with locals at live music bars, tried what feels like every variety of durian, visited the Chanthaburi Cathedral at Christmas, worshipped with family at the magnificent Blue Temple, and spent countless evenings soaking up the charming atmosphere along the Chanthaboon Waterfront.
-These have all become treasured memories for us.
+We’ve partied with friends at live music bars, tried every type of Durian known to man, visited the Chanthaburi Cathedral at Christmas, prayed and made merit at local Buddhist temples (like Wat Pak Nam Khem Nu), and spent many evenings soaking up the charming atmosphere along the Chanthaboon Waterfront.
+These have all become special memories for us.

 Durian Farm Chanthaburi